 Willem Halffman is senior lecturer in Science & Technology Studies at Radboud University Nijmegen, The Netherlands and associate member of the Centre for Science, Knowledge and Policy (SKAPE) at Edinburgh University.

-He has studied the processes of co-construction of science and policy, including the long-term mutual influences that shape regulatory institutions in domains such as environmental hazards of chemicals, nature conservation, regional planning, and fisheries.
+In the past, he studied the processes of co-construction of science and policy, including the long-term mutual influences that shape regulatory institutions in domains such as environmental hazards of chemicals, nature conservation, regional planning, and fisheries.
 He is interested in how boundaries of expertise are negotiated and institutionalised, particularly in the competition between research fields, lay and local knowledge; or in how expertise is materialised in tests, or formalised in protocols.
-He is currently co-authoring a handbook on environmental expertise for Cambridge UP, based on research of the past decades on the science-policy nexus.
+This work has resulted in the co-authored book Environmental Expertise (Cambridge UP 2018).

 Until 2014 he was a coordinator of the Dutch graduate school for Science, Technology, and Modern Culture, training the majority of Dutch PhD students in Science and Technology Studies, for which he has organised numerous workshops and summer schools.
 He currently teaches science and society courses to natural scientists, history of biology, and science & public policy.

-Willem is a founding member of H.NU, the Dutch movement for more public, democratic, and reasonable universities.
-In this role, he has published the widely acclaimed “Academic Manifesto” about the state of universities, together with Hans Radder.
+Willem is active in academic politics, as a founding member of H.NU, a Dutch movement for more public, democratic, and reasonable universities.
+In recent years, he has been part of the core group in WOinActie.
+As an activist, he has published the widely acclaimed “Academic Manifesto” about the state of universities, together with Hans Radder.

 |2017-||Senior Lecturer (UHD), Institute of Science and Innovation Studies (ISIS), Faculty of Science, Radboud University Nijmegen.|